Hallatscheklab/StatPhys/_sources/Course-Info-211-2024.md

 **Teaching assistant**: Irian D'Andrea (she/her), *Email*: mariosdandrea@berkeley.edu

 **Lecture info**: Tu, Th 3:30 - 5:00PM, Room: 105 - North Gate.

-I’ll lecture live and post a recording to bCourses afterwards for those that can’t make it.
+I’ll lecture live and post a recording to bCourses afterwards for those who can’t make it.
 If you have a question you’d like answered, but can’t make it to the lecture, send a note and I’ll answer it at the beginning of lecture and you can catch my answer on the recording.

 **Discussion sections:** will be a mixture of problem solving, python computer experiments and interesting stat-mech applications.\
 W 5:00PM - 6:00PM, Room: B56 - Hidebrand \
 F 3:00PM - 3:59PM, Room: 109 - Dwinelle

 **Office hours:** \
-Prof. H: T 5:00 - 6:00PM\
+Prof. H: T 5:00 - 6:00PM in 274D Stanley Hall\
-Irian: (TBD)
+Irian: W 2:00 - 4:00PM in 420J Physics

 Drop Deadline: Feb 10.